EdmundBenedict/lordcephei.github.io/pages/gw-self-energy.md

 /tutorial/gw/gw-self-energy/#editor-instructions
 {:/comment}

-The following summarize instructions the editor knows about:
+The following summarizes the instruction set of the dynamical self-energy editor.

 + **readsek [<i>fn</i>]**\\
   reads the self-energy from an ASCII file.
 In the absence **<i>fn</i>**, the file name defaults to _se.ext_{: style="color: green"}.